Elizabeth Gwillim (bird artist): Early life in England

 Elizabeth married Henry Gwillim (1759 – 22 September 1837) on 27 May 1784, in London at St. Bride’s Church on Fleet Street.
 Henry was a lawyer and judge whose family was also from Hereford.
 Information on their children is inconclusive: London archives document the burial of an infant on 13 January 1786, also named Elizabeth, who was born 31 March 1785 and baptized 20 June 1785 at St. Bride's.
 Other sources familiar with Gwillim’s life note another daughter named Ann, baptized 10 June 1787, and a son Henry, baptized 11 October 1789.
 These two children were born in Sarnesfield in Hereford and Henry's burial is recorded in nearby Kinnersley on 28 February 1790.
 Elizabeth describes herself as childless in a letter to her sister Hetty written in 1806 from Madras, and none of her preceding letters mention children.

-In 1797, Henry became the Chief Justice of the Isle of Ely and then by 1801, he was appointed as one of the judges of the Supreme Court of Madras, for which he was knighted.
+In 1797, Henry became the Chief Justice of the Isle of Ely and then by 1801, he was appointed as one of the judges of the newly created Supreme Court of Madras, for which he was knighted.
 Elizabeth was escorted to court before their departure by the Bishop of Ely and Agneta Johnson Yorke, the widow of Charles Yorke, the former Chancellor, but Sir Henry did not receive his knighthood until after they had left England via Portsmouth, due to the illness of the king.